nextcloud/spreedme-snap/README.md

 * You can create rooms and share the link to other Nextcloud users on the same instance
 * You can define the video quality in the settings panel, after clicking on the wheels icon, top right

+### Nextloucd VM
+This snap is included in the [Nextcloud VM](https://github.com/nextcloud/vm) and installed when you boot for the first time.

 ----
 Spreed WebRTC & Spreed.ME (c)2016 struktur AG